FREE SHIPPING FOR ORDERS OVER $199

 2. Traditional midsummer table setting ideas

-When it comes to the midsummer party alfresco dining is a must.
+When it comes to the midsummer party, alfresco dining is a must.
 Celebrate under the sun with a beautifully styled table that captures the essence of the season.
-Start with a crisp white tablecloth, elegant glasses and porcelain in classic blue and white tones—perfectly complemented by the vibrant red of summer strawberries.
-Mix and match different patterns for a relaxed yet refined look, as long as the colour palette remains cohesive.
-For a touch of timeless elegance, Rörstrand’s Ostindia and Ostindia Floris are ideal choices, and while blue and white is traditional we are loving the new green tones.
-Add height and greenery to the table with some vases filled summer flowers and include an additional pop of colour with bowls over flowing with the first strawberry harvests of the year.
+Start with a crisp white tablecloth, elegant glasses and tableware in classic blue and white tones—perfectly complemented by the vibrant red of summer strawberries, this is very traditional for a Swedish Midsummer celebration.
+For the table:

 Traditional midsummer party ideas include alfresco dining.
 Here you see the green Ostindia and Ostindia Floris series on the table with the ultima thule glasses from Iittala.